blacklightpy/vaultofknowledge/Culture/Hindu Culture.md

 Hindus subscribe to a diversity of ideas on spirituality and traditions, but have no ecclesiastical order, no unquestionable religious authorities, no governing body, no prophet(s) nor any binding holy book; Hindus can choose to be polytheistic, pantheistic, monotheistic, monistic, agnostic, atheistic or humanist.

+## Types of Hinduism
+- Folk Hinduism, based on local traditions and cults of local deities prior to the Vedic Age
+- Shrauta or "Vedic" Hinduism as practised by traditionalist brahmins
+- Vedantic Hinduism, including Advaita Vedanta (Smartism), based on the philosophical approach of the Upanishads.
+- Yogic Hinduism, especially the sect based on the Yoga Sutras of Patanjali.
+- "Dharmic" Hinduism or "daily morality", based on Karma and upon societal norms such as Vivāha (Hindu marriage customs).
+- Bhakti or devotionalist practices
 ## Hindu denominations / sampradayas
 - Shaivism
 - Vaishnavism